What is a Heat Pump?

 - Comfort and Convenience: No need to adjust the thermostat—heat pumps provide comfort all day and night, while still using less energy.
 Plus they provide air conditioning in the summer.

 A heat pump is a big investment starting at about $3,000 for a mini-split and up to $20,000 or more for a central-ducted system.
 To make sure that a heat pump is right for your home, consider these factors:

 - Keeping the heat in: Make sure your home is well insulated and draft proof first.
 We can help with that!
 Check out our Insulation Program for more details.
 If your home is air tight, a heat pump may be the next step to help you save energy.

 - Payback: A heat pump usually lasts 10-15 years, so calculate how much you need to save to make it worth the investment.
-Here is a guide to help you calculate payback.
+Use our heat pump calculator to help you calculate the payback.

 - House layout: For ductless heat pumps, open concept layouts or large rooms yield more savings on your energy bill.

 - Expect some maintenance: You will need to clear snow from the outside unit in the winter and clean or change filters regularly.

 - Keep in mind, you have to keep your current heating system when you add a heat pump.
 Mini and Multi-split heat pumps can only heat a portion of your home around where the indoor head is installed.
 Plus, you will need a backup heat source for times when it’s really cold outside.

 Heat pumps are a sophisticated technology and are not a do-it-yourself project.
 You should have your heat pump installed by both a:

 - Journeyperson Refrigeration And Air Conditioning Mechanic – List of residential installers that have confirmed their journeyperson certification.
 Installers on this list have been confirmed by the Department of Advanced Education and Skills to have met the qualification requirements of a Journeyperson Refrigeration and Air Conditioning Mechanic.